lanquil/ripdis/README.md

 <!--Font: ANSI Shadow-->

-Use UDP broadcasting to find devices and report system informations.
+Use UDP broadcasting to discover devices and report informations about systems in the Local Area Network.

 This project include a server part, `ipdisbeacon` and a client part, `ipdisscan`.